Nawab Wajid Ali Shah Prani Udyan: Collections

-Species
+Starfish, parrotfish, tiger barb, alligator gar, black tiger shark, albino tiger shark, angelfish, widowfish and goldfish.

-The zoo receives about 1,100,000–1,200,000 visitors annually.
-The zoo is home to 463 mammals, 298 birds, and 72 reptiles representing 97 species, including the royal Bengal tiger, white Bengal tiger, Asiatic lion, gray wolf, hoolock gibbon, Himalayan black bear, Indian rhinoceros, blackbuck, swamp deer, barking deer, hog deer, Asiatic elephant, giraffe, zebra, European otters, hill mynahs, giant squirrels, great pied hornbill, golden pheasant, silver pheasant etc. The zoo is successfully breeding swamp deer, blackbuck, hog deer and barking deer, white tiger, Indian wolf and several pheasants.
-It is one of the only two zoos in India to exhibit an orangutan (the other being the Kanpur Zoo).
+Other features

 Toy Train

-A Toy Train was started in 1969.
-The rolling stock consisting of engine and two coaches is the gift of Railway Board.
+A toy train was started in 1969.
+The rolling stock, consisting of engine and two coaches, was the gift of Railway Board.
 The train was inaugurated on the Children's Day 14 November 1969 by the then Chief Minister of Uttar Pradesh, Chandra Bhanu Gupta.
 The track is 1.5 km long and has crossings and signals.
 Rides start from Chandrapuri station and travel to almost every section of the zoo.

 The glorious chapter in Lucknow’s history came to an end on Wednesday, 21 November 2013 as the journey of the ‘toy train’ that chugged in the city zoo for the last four decades, came to a halt.
 The 44-year–old toy train, that carried lakhs on it, was pulled out of service owing to plans of a revamp.
 The toy train has been parked in front of the state museum in the zoo premises.